-This time last year I had to leave a job I loved because I was too sick to work.
+In 2016 I had to leave a job I loved because I was too sick to work.
 I’ve since had two surgeries, cultivated an essential but bank-draining team of medical specialists, and developed a truly spectacular tolerance to painkillers.

 For me, Endometriosis has been a nuclear bomb dropped on my life.

-In severe cases, endometriosis growths can adhere your organs to your abdominal walls, or each other.
+In severe cases, endometriosis growths can stick your organs to your abdominal walls (or each other).
 Think Shelob’s cave from Lord of the Rings but the web is living tissue.

 Oh but wait, there’s more.

 The endometriosis growths stick to the same hormonal schedule as the lining of the uterus.
 So when you get your period—when the endometrium in your uterus partly breaks down and sheds—so do the endometriosis growths everywhere else.
 This results in the spread of the cells, meaning more growths, and potential scarring of the areas its already growing on.
 Because those tissues aren’t supposed to deal with this shit, dude.